 Offer to help with financial tasks

-Bring in a third party to help with a reluctant parent
+Bring in a third party to help

-If your parent needs assistance but is reluctant to share information with you or give you access to accounts, bringing in a third party can help.
+If your loved one needs assistance but is reluctant to share information with you or give you access to accounts, bringing in a third party can help.
 A geriatric care manager – also called an aging life care expert – such as Fodrini-Johnson can play the role of mediator and help families develop strategies for getting through to reluctant parents.
 You can find an aging life care expert through the Aging Life Care Association.

 [ Read: 5 Ways to Get Reluctant Parents to Talk About Their Finances ]

 Monitor financial accounts

 Once you know details of your loved one’s finances and have access to accounts, you need to monitor those accounts.
 Set up online accounts if your parent hasn’t already, including a my Social Security account to keep tabs on Social Security benefits.
 Then sign up to receive text or email alerts for transactions on bank and credit card accounts to keep track of your loved one’s spending and to quickly catch unusual activity.

 Also, get a free copy of your parent’s credit report at AnnualCreditReport.com to get a list of all the lines of credit your parent has and to check for signs of identity theft, such as loans your parent didn’t authorize.
 Sign your loved one up for credit monitoring to get notifications when there are changes to his or her credit reports.